Maboroshy/Note-Station-to-markdown/README.md

 2) Adjust .nsx file permission if required.
 Mine was readable only by owner user.
 3) Copy .nsx file(s) to the directory where you've put `nsx2md.py`.
 4) Run `nsx2md.py` or `python nsx2md.py` to convert all .nsx files in the directory.
 It won't delete them.

 ... or run `nsx2md.py path/to/export.nsx` to convert a specific file.
 Converted notes will appear where the file is.

-That means `nsx2md.py` can be located anywhere if you specify the file you want to convert.
+That means `nsx2md.py` can be located anywhere as long as you specify the file you want to convert.

 # Optional settings
-Inside the script you can make some adjustments to the link format for local files.
-Default is `file://media/file.jpg` which is used by [QOwnNotes](https://github.com/pbek/QOwnNotes) and mostly works with other markdown editors.
+Inside the script you can make some adjustments to the link format and notes metadata:
+`links_as_URI` - `True` for `file://link%20target` style links, `False` for `/link target` style links;
+`absolute_links` - `True` for absolute links, `False` for relative links;
+`media_dir_name` - name of the directory inside the produced directory where all images and attachemnst will be stored;
+`md_file_ext` - extension for produced markdown syntax note files;
+`insert_title` - `True` to insert note title as a markdown heading at the first line, `False` to disable;
+`insert_ctime` - `True` to insert note creation time to the beggining of the note text, `False` to disable;
+`insert_mtime` - `True` to insert note modifictation time to the beggining of the note text, `False` to disable;
+`creation_date_in_filename` - `True` to insert note creation time to the note file name, `False` to disable.

 # For [QOwnNotes](https://github.com/pbek/QOwnNotes) users
 Tag data that `nsx2md.py` puts to note text can be imported to QOwnNotes:
+1) Add notebook directories produced by `nsx2md.py` as QOwnNotes note folders;
+2) Set one of these note folders as current;
-1) Enable provided `import-tag-to-QON.qml` script in QOwnNotes (Note -> Settings -> Scripting);
+3) Enable provided `import_tags.qml` script in QOwnNotes (Note -> Settings -> Scripting) (`remove_tag_line.py` should be at the same directory);
-2) Add `nsx2md.py` generated directories as "note folders";
-3) Go through all notes (open each note) for `import-tag-to-QON.qml` script to import their tags.
-4) Disable `import-tag-to-QON.qml` script, so it won't missfire when you'll want to start line with `Tags:` in your note.

-# Known issues
-In-line image links which target internet URLs doesn't work yet.

-Sometimes `nsx2md.py` may write to console that it can't find an attachment of some notes.
-In my case that was because the attached file was missing from the .nsx file.
-Note Station just haven't exported it for a reason not known to me.
-The `nsx2md.py` will tell missing attachment name and a name of note which had it attached, so you can resolve it manually.
-It will also give the link to missing attachments `NOT FOUND` name.
+4) The script will add 2 new buttons and menu items:
+    `1.
+Import tags` - to import tags from the tag lines of all the notes in the current note folder
+    `2.
+Remove tag lines` - to remove the tag lines from all the notes in the current folder
+5) Use the buttons in the according order, any previous QOwnNotes tag data for the note folder will be lost;
+6) Move to the next note folder produced by `nsx2md.py`, repeat #5;
+7) Disable `import_tags.qml` script.
+That is obligatory.